 You’d think that being a descendent of one of the most famous orators of all time is what would have given me the idea to empower others to use their voices, but no. It’s really just a fun fact I share when people ask me to share fun facts.
-And when I’m not exactly sure how to start a web page about myself.
+And when I’m not exactly sure how to start a bio.

 I knew I had to teach people — specifically fellow creatives — how to speak when I was called to do it.
 Quite literally, on the phone.
 By friends who had job interviews coming up, who were going on podcasts, who told me things like, “I always get more clients/followers/exposure when I give a talk, but I hate it so much; what do I do?!”

 So I would come over and we would work, and then they would get the job, rock the podcast, give the talk and feel like a champ.

 I wondered if there were other people out there approaching speaking and communication the way that I was.
 A troubling deep dive into the offerings on the Internet told me that the answer was decidedly no. (Case in point: ZOMG.)

 I have smart friends.
 They could see the skill set, intuition, the personal journey (oh boy, I’ve used the word “journey” on my own page) that all intersect right at the center of this work.

 To flesh those out for you, in a few short paragraphs: